Borscht: Lithuanian cold borscht

+The dish originates from the shared culinary traditions of the Polish–Lithuanian Commonwealth.
+Originally a common everyday food among the local peasantry of the Grand Duchy of Lithuania, the cold soup eventually became a delicacy on noble tables.
+Early 19th-century accounts, such as by physician Johann Peter Frank who was served the icy soup in Nyasvizh in 1805, describe it as an already established local dish.
+The first known recipe for the dish, simply called chłodnik, was recorded in Warsaw at the end of the 18th century by Paul Tremo, the chef to the Commonwealth's last ruler.

+The Polish–Lithuanian poet Adam Mickiewicz mentioned the Lithuanian cold beet soup in his 1834 epic poem Pan Tadeusz.
+It was a daily summer staple food of enjoyed by many social classes, ranging from peasants to nobles.
+Today, it is an exceptionally popular summer dish in Lithuania, in whose capital Vilnius, an annual festival (the Vilnius Pink Soup Fest) has been organised since 2023 to celebrate its cultural heritage.

 Namesakes without beets

 Although borscht is mostly used to describe a beet-based soup, there are soups in some culinary traditions with the same or similar names, but with sometimes wide variations in ingredients and preparation methods.
 In such soups, beetroots are not used or merely optional.
 The principal common trait among such borschts is a tart flavor from sour-tasting ingredients.
 According to A Gift to Young Housewives, a book from the 19th century, "borscht" may or may not include beets (depending from recipe to recipe in the book).

 In Polish cuisine, white borscht (barszcz biały, also known as żur or żurek, 'sour soup' (Note: Polish terms barszcz biały 'white borscht' and żur or żurek are either used interchangeably or refer to different soups, depending on the regional dialect and ingredients used.)) is made from a fermented mixture of rye flour or oatmeal and water.
 It is typically flavored with garlic and marjoram, and served over eggs and boiled fresh sausage; the water in which the sausage was boiled is often used instead of meat stock.